anaclumos/extracranial/docs/notes/Publishing Digital Brains.md

 ## Roam References

-- _Create beautifully tended Digital Gardens from your RoamResearch graph Publish your notes as a static site in a few simple steps_ - [Roam Garden | Roam Garden](https://roam.garden/)
+- _Create beautifully tended Digital Gardens from your RoamResearch graph.
+Publish your notes as a static site in a few simple steps_ - [Roam Garden | Roam Garden](https://roam.garden/)
-- _These notes are a first attempt at a Digital Garden and as such are a little wild and untamed.
+- _These notes are the first attempt at a Digital Garden and, as such, are a little wild and untamed.
 There's no central index or table of contents; you explore by going deeper and deeper down the rabbit hole._ - [About these notes](https://matt.roam.garden/)
 - _👋 I'm Vlad Sitalo - the creator of Roam Garden.
-I like to build things and at times I wonder about:_ - [Garden Terrace](https://vlad.roam.garden/)
+I like to build things, and at times, I wonder about:_ - [Garden Terrace](https://vlad.roam.garden/)

 ## Obsidian References